-After describing our ideal customer through this avatar, my team made a list of Frazzled Frank and Frazzled Felicia’s likes, and dislikes – their favorite restaurants, foods, TV stations, radio stations, social media channels, hobbies… essentially everywhere they spend their time and money.
-Thus, we can use our marketing dollars efficiently to advertise directly to them, where they are.
+After describing our ideal customer through this avatar, my team made a list of Frazzled Frank and Frazzled Felicia’s likes and dislikes – their favorite restaurants, foods, TV stations, radio stations, social media channels, hobbies… essentially everywhere they spend their time and money.
+With this information, we can use our marketing dollars efficiently to advertise directly to them, right where they are.

 Instead, you want to develop a marketing campaign that advertises in places female Baby Boomers are most likely to be seen.
-Get your advertisements to appear on websites through which these women browse.
+Have your advertisements appear on the websites that they browse.
 Saturate the radio stations they listen to or the restaurants they frequent.
 Speak to church groups or ladies’ crafting groups.
 Use the information you uncovered about your avatar to develop a marketing campaign that will advertise directly to your target audience.

 Not only do you want your advertisements to show up in the right places, but you also want them to show up during appropriate times.
 Perhaps you’re in a business that has seasonal products or demand-for-services like I was in my landscaping years.
 In that business, we were extremely busy mowing lawns, planting flowers and trees, fertilizing yards, mulching, and creating hardscapes during the late spring, summer, and fall.
 However, very few customers required our services during the bleak winter and early spring months.

 Rather than marketing during those November through March months, we timed our campaigns to begin in late March and continue through October.
 That way, we could reach our customers when they would be most receptive to our products and services.
-Why would I advertise my mowing services in December if no one needed a yard mowed?
+Why would I advertise my mowing services in December if no one needed their yards to be mowed?
 How could I measure the success of a winter market campaign if customers would not use my services until a later date?
-When I advertised my company’s services during our peak seasons, I received more return on my investment than I could have if I advertised in our slow seasons.
+When I advertised my company’s services during our peak seasons, I received more return on my investment than I could have if I advertised during our slow seasons.

 When you are creating a marketing campaign, you want to get social.
 Many companies do that through online social media, like Facebook and Twitter, because they can measure the results of their campaigns.
 Obviously, you can advertise through social media channels.
 But when you are developing a marketing campaign, you want to concentrate on improving your website’s online rankings.

 If you don’t know how to optimize your online presence through search engine optimization (SEO), hire someone who does.
-To establish and increase your social presence, you or people on your team must know how to drive customers to your social media and website channels.
-Not only that, you must know how to present your products and services in such a way that you maintain a good reputation within that online community.
+To establish and increase your social presence, you or the people on your team must know how to drive customers to your website and social media channels.
+Not only that, but you must also know how to present your products and services in such a way that maintains your good reputation within that online community.

 As you create a marketing campaign, you want to research which words will help your audience connect to your company, products, and services.
 Using the “wrong” words can damage your reputation, just as choosing the “right” words can enhance your reputation and increase traffic to your business.

-Management consultant, educator, and author Peter Durcker famously stated, “If you can’t measure it, you can’t improve it.”
+Management consultant, educator, and author, Peter Drucker famously stated, “If you can’t measure it, you can’t improve it.”
 Oftentimes, I find that people will throw their marketing dollars against a metaphorical wall to “see if they stick.”
 They advertise anywhere and everywhere without a way to measure the effectiveness of their campaigns.

-To prevent such flippant waste of your marketing dollars, use online marketing resources that track the results of your campaigns.
-If you don’t use online marketing, use your business’s Key Performance Indicators to track the results of your marketing campaigns.
+To prevent such a flippant waste of your marketing dollars, use online marketing resources that track the results of your campaigns.
+If you don’t use online marketing, use your business’ Key Performance Indicators (KPIs) to track the results of your marketing campaigns.

 Now that you know how to develop a marketing plan, it’s time to spend your advertising dollars.
 There are hundreds of ways to do this.
-However, I’ll give you a list of my favorite 10 ways to get your business’s message into your marketplace.
+However, I’ll give you a list of 10 of my favorite ways to get your business’ message into your marketplace.

 Be sure to join me in my next article about the business owners’ time management!